 For TD AMERITRADE to improve, it needs retail customers to return to stock trading.
 Until that happens, and as long as interest rates remain low, it'll be hard for TD AMERITRADE to make much progress on becoming a perfect stock.

 No stock is a sure thing, but some stocks are a lot closer to perfect than others.
 By looking for the perfect stock, you'll go a long way toward improving your investing prowess and learning how to separate out the best investments from the rest.

-At the time this article was published Fool contributor Dan Caplinger doesn't own shares of the companies mentioned.
-The Motley Fool owns shares of Interactive Brokers and Bank of America.
-Motley Fool newsletter services have recommended buying shares of Interactive Brokers and Schwab.
+Fool contributor Dan Caplinger has no positions in the stocks mentioned above.
+The Motley Fool owns shares of Bank of America and Charles Schwab.
+Motley Fool newsletter services recommend TD AMERITRADE and Charles Schwab.
+Try any of our Foolish newsletter services free for 30 days.
 We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
-The Fool has a disclosure policy.
+The Motley Fool has a disclosure policy.

 Copyright © 1995 - 2012 The Motley Fool, LLC.
 All rights reserved.
 The Motley Fool has a disclosure policy.